iofoundry/ontology/README.md

 # Installing / Getting started

-The minimal setup you need short of reading raw XML is a suitable ontology viewer or editing tool, installed on your client machine.
+The minimal setup you need, short of reading raw XML, is a suitable ontology viewer or editing tool, installed on your client machine.
 IOF recommends a desktop version of the open-source tool [Protégé](https://protege.stanford.edu/), but other open source and commercial tools are known to work as well.
 The repository for this ontology includes the necessary files for opening the ontology in Protégé without warnings and errors.
 The same is not guaranteed for other tools.

 # Getting Involved

 ## General Discussions

 The IOF welcomes those organizations and persons who would like to contribute to this and other IOF ontology projects.
-To start contributing, or to join the general discussions, please [Getting Involved](https://oagiscore.atlassian.net/wiki/spaces/IOF/overview).
+To start contributing, or to join the general discussions, please see [Getting Involved](https://oagiscore.atlassian.net/wiki/spaces/IOF/overview).

 Getting involved will also give you access to discussions on issues regarding issues not raised through GitHub, and the status of any issues posted in these release notes at time of release.